A Fort Lauderdale Hospital Malpractice Attorney Helps Protect the Rights of Hospital Patients

 More than four decades of experience identifying all liable parties in hospital malpractice claims

 The treatment of each patient in a hospital or other medical facility involves a coordinated effort among many parties, from the administrative staff that schedules and organizes all activities to the medical providers who provide care.
 While Florida law holds all medical providers to a certain medical standard, it also holds medical facilities responsible for the care provided within their walls.
-If you or a loved one suffers due to hospital negligence, the board-certified trial lawyers at Fazio DiSalvo & Abers, P.A. have the skills and resources needed to help hold all responsible parties liable — including the facility entrusted with setting procedures and standards to ensure patient safety.
+If you or a loved one suffers due to hospital negligence, the board-certified trial lawyer at Fazio DiSalvo & Abers, P.A. have the skills and resources needed to help hold all responsible parties liable — including the facility entrusted with setting procedures and standards to ensure patient safety.

 Why hospitals are legally responsible for the actions of their medical professionals